espnet/espnet/egs/vcc2020/README.md

 ## Usage

+To speed up experiments and development, we provide pretrained models for the `tts1*` and `voc1` recipes.
+So, users can skip `tts1*` and `voc1` recipes, and run `vc1_task[1/2]` directly.
+The pretrained model will be downloaded automatically in `vc1_task[1/2]`.
+In other words, users may run only the fine-tuning recipes.

-Please see the readme in each recipe.
+For detailed usage, please see the readme in each recipe.

 ## Author

 Main development: Wen-Chin Huang @ Nagoya University (2020/03)
 Advisors: Tomoki Hayashi (Nagoya U), Shinji Watanabe (JHU), Tomoki Toda (Nagoya U)
+Special thanks: Matthew Wiesner (JHU)
 If you have any questions, please open an issue.
 Or contact through email: wen.chinhuang@g.sp.m.is.nagoya-u.ac.jp